SHolysh/HydrographExplorerHelp/index.md

 * TOC
 {:toc}

-# ORMGP Subwatershed Tool Help
+# ORMGP Hydrograph Explorer Help

-This document provides Help and a quick reference for the new Subwatershed Tool from ORMGP TEST
+This document provides Help and a quick reference for the Hydrograph Explorer from ORMGP

-# What is the Subwatershed Tool?
+# What is the Hydrograph Explorer Tool?

-The [ORMGP Subwatershed Tool](https://owrc.github.io/subwatershed/) is a mapping tool where the Oak Ridges Moraine area has been divided into subwatersheds, each covering an area of approximately 10 square kilometres.
+The [ORMGP Hydrograph Explorer](http://shiny.oakridgeswater.ca:3838/sHydrologyMap/) is a mapping tool where the Oak Ridges Moraine area has been divided into subwatersheds, each covering an area of approximately 10 square kilometres.

 A _watershed_ is defined as an area of land where all water drains to a particular water body (e.g., lake, river segment).
 A _subwatershed_ is a portion of a watershed where water drains to a smaller water body within the larger watershed.
 Each of the subwatersheds shown in this tool is located within larger subwatersheds and watersheds.

-Upon opening the [subwatershed tool](https://owrc.github.io/subwatershed/) the interactive map shows the entire ORMGP area, with discrete subwatersheds colour-coded based on percentage of impervious land cover.
+Upon opening the [Hydrograph Explorer](http://shiny.oakridgeswater.ca:3838/sHydrologyMap/) the interactive map shows the entire ORMGP area, with discrete subwatersheds colour-coded based on percentage of impervious land cover.
 Using the menu in the upper-right corner, the user can select other options for the colour of the watersheds:
 - Imperviousness
 - Canopy coverage
 - Wetland coverage